How Much Does a Stair Lift Cost in 2024?

 People often ask, “how much does a stair lift cost?”
 The answer is, it depends.
-There are several factors that determine the price of a stair lift, including the make and model of the stair lift, whether the stairway is straight or curved, whether you buy a new or used unit, and where you purchase the unit from.
+There are several factors that determine the price of a stair lift, including staircase configuration (straight staircase vs. one with turns), make and model, whether you buy a new or used unit, and where you purchase it from.

 Stair Lifts for Straight vs. Curved Staircases

 There are two types of stair lifts that are offered in the market.
-The most common type is a straight stair lift, which comes with a standardized straight rail that can fit most straight staircases.
-If you have a set of straight stairs with no bends or curves, you will purchase a straight stair lift.
+The most common type is a straight stair lift, which comes with a standardized rail that can be cut to fit most standard straight staircases.
 The other option is a curved stair lift, which has a rail that is custom built for staircases that have curves, turns, or intermediate landings.
 Both types of stair lifts can be installed both indoors and outdoors.
-If you are looking for a stair lift for a straight staircase with no turns, you are going to pay less than if you need a stair lift for a curved staircase or a straight staircase with a landing.
+If you are looking for a stairlift for a straight staircase you are going to pay less than if you need a stair lift for a staircase with curves, turns, or landings.
+The rail is what makes the pricing of straight and curved stairlifts so significantly different.

 Straight Stair Lift Pricing:

-The cost of a stair lift for a straight staircase typically ranges between $2,200-$8,500 (new or used).
-The final price that you pay will depend on the length of the staircase, model selected, any added options, such as a folding rail or power swivel seat.
-We also offer monthly finance low-payment options starting at $56.70/month, for qualified buyers.
+The cost of a stair lift for a straight staircase typically ranges between $2,500-$8,000 (new or used).
+The final price that you pay will depend on the length of the staircase, stairlift model selected, and added safety or luxury options, such as a folding rail, power swivel seat, or vinyl color upgrade.
+Outdoor units are also going to more expensive than indoor ones as they're built to withstand weather elements.

 Curved Stair Lift Pricing:

-If you have a curved staircase or a straight staircase with an intermediate landing, the stair lift track will need to be custom-made to fit your staircase.
+If you have a curved staircase or a straight staircase with an intermediate landing, the stair lift rail will need to be custom-made to fit your staircase.
 As a result, the cost will be significantly higher.
-Pricing for a curved stair lift starts at $11,300 and ranges upward from there, depending on location, the configuration of your staircase and options that may be added to improve comfort for the user or match the design of a home.
+Pricing for a curved stair lift starts around $11,000 and ranges upward from there, depending on location, the configuration of your staircase, and options that may be added to improve comfort for the user or match the design of a home.

-Outdoor stair lifts must be made using weatherproof materials, which is when they tend to be a $1,000-$2,000 more than indoor models on average.
-Outdoor lifts may also require a cover or storage space
+Outdoor stair lifts must be made using weatherproof materials, which is when they tend to be a $1,000-$3,000 more than most indoor units on average.
+Outdoor lifts may also require a cover or storage space, depending on location.

 New vs. Certified Pre-Owned Stair Lifts

 If you have a curved staircase, you may have difficulty finding a pre-owned stair lift since the track must be custom-made for each individual staircase.
-Lifeway does not offer used curved stairlifts.
+Lifeway Mobility does not offer used options for curved stairlifts

-If your needs are temporary, some providers have rental options for straight rail stair lifts.
-The Lifeway Mobility rental program includes installation and removal, a monthly rental fee, and service is provided if needed for the length of the rental period.
-A rental stair lift is a perfect option for those who know that they'll only need a lift for a few months after a surgery.
+If you have a temporary or short-term need for a stairlift, there are rental options for straight rail stair lifts.
+The Lifeway Mobility rental stairlift program includes installation and removal, a monthly rental fee, and service is provided if needed for the length of the rental period.
+A rental is a perfect option for those who know that they'll only need a lift for a few months after a surgery.
 It's also a great option when there are temporary living situations and the length of time that the lift will be needed is unknown.

-If you’d like to purchase new stair lift but paying the entire cost upfront is not within your budget, some providers offer monthly payment options for qualified buyers.
-Lifeway Mobility currently offers a Bruno Elan straight stair lift for as low as $56.70/month and a Bruno Elite for as low as $78/month.
+If you’d like to purchase new stair lift but paying the entire cost upfront is not within your budget, some providers offer finance monthly options for qualified buyers.
+Lifeway Mobility currently offers financing monthly payment options with a Bruno Elan straight stair lift starting at $59.25/month and a Bruno Elite starting at $79.35/month.

 Convenience & Customized Options

-Convenience upgrade options on a stair lift may not be necessarily needed, but can make your trip up and down the steps just a little bit easier.
+Convenience or safety upgrade options on a stair lift may not be necessarily needed depending on mobility needs, but can make your trip up and down the steps just a little bit easier.
 Some of the most common upgrade options available for stair lifts are:

 - Power Swivel Seat